hatif03/slack-agent/README.md

 All tools use open-source libraries and direct API integrations without vendor lock-in.

-You can change the prompt and tools used by Slack Agent by editing the ``defaults.py`` file and adding new tools in the ``slack_agent/tools/`` directory.
+You can change the prompt and tools used by Jerry by editing the ``defaults.py`` file and adding new tools in the ``jerry/tools/`` directory.

 ## Agent